LeuAlmeida/fastfeet-app/README.md

 # First of all, clone the project
 $ git clone https://github.com/LeuAlmeida/fastfeet-app.git

-# Enter in the DevRadar folder
+# Enter in the Fastfeet App folder
 $ cd fastfeet-app

 # Install all dependencies using Yarn